ColinRhys/DropWizard-Hello/README.md

 A DropWizard project with 3 routes

 How to:
-1. Download project as a zip and unzip it OR clone repo from terminal
+1. Download project as a zip file and unzip it OR clone repo from terminal
 2. Navigate to the project in terminal
 3. CD into project
 4. Run "java -jar target/hello-world-0.0.1-SNAPSHOT.jar server hello-world.yml" to start project